JayjeetAtGithub/skyhookdm-benchmark-ssl/paper/paper.md

 ## Benchmarking the Ceph Object Store Interface, RADOS

-Ceph was deployed on our Kubernetes cluster using Rook, which is a cloud-native storage orchestrator for Kubernetes to make storage systems self-healing, self-managing and self-scaling.
+Ceph was deployed on our Kubernetes cluster using Rook [@rook], which is a cloud-native storage orchestrator for Kubernetes to make storage systems self-healing, self-managing and self-scaling.
 Rook deploys and manages the Ceph daemons like OSDs, MONs, etc. as pods.
 Our Ceph deployment comprised of 3 MONs and 4 OSDs, where each OSD was deployed on a distinct node and on a single blockdevice.
 To find out the R/W throughput of the Ceph object store, the overhead it incurs on the raw blockdevices, and the component that becomes the bottleneck, we benchmarked RADOS [@weil2007rados], the object store interface of Ceph using the `rados bench` utility provided by Ceph.